Anasurya-Reddy/SportsSchedular/README.md

 ---

-## License
-Add your preferred license here (e.g., MIT) or keep proprietary during the course.

----

 ## Notes for Reviewers
 - Repository kept private until submission as per course guidelines.
 It will be made public before sharing on the LMS.